• Organisation

 Milleewa was a boys’ home that was established by the Anglican Homes for Children Association in 1919.
-It was located in Ashfield and housed approximately 20 boys aged from five to 14 who were ‘without homes or not under parental control’.
-For six months during World War II the Church Mission Society leased a portion of the home as a hostel for Aboriginal women and children evacuated from Croker Island, in the Northern Territory.
+It was located in Ashfield and housed approximately 20 boys aged from five to 14.
+For six months during World War II the Church Mission Society leased a portion of the home as a hostel for Aboriginal women and children evacuated from Groote Eylandt and Roper River Mission, in the Northern Territory.
 In 1966 Milleewa was converted to Charlton Boys’ Home and Hostel.

-In 1966 the original house was demolished and new buildings constructed for a new Charlton Boys’ Home and hostel, run by the Anglican Home Mission Society.
+In 1965 the original house was demolished and new buildings constructed for a new Charlton Boys’ Home and hostel, run by the Anglican Home Mission Society.
+This new Home was opened in 1966.
 In 1991 the site was sold to the Presbyterian Church for use as an aged care facility but the proposal was rejected.
 The site was then sold to a developer.
 The archaeological significance of the site was assessed in 2001 by Godden, Mackay, Logan.

 1919